Definition of Share Capital

 Share Capital is the sum total of money raised by a company from private and public sources through an issue of shares.
 Since a company is an artificial person and cannot generate money on its own, it sells its shares to different investors, called shareholders.
 These shareholders get shares of the company against the money invested.

-Shareholders are the owners of the company since their money is invested in the company.
-Share Capital is shown under the Head Liabilities in the Balance sheet of a company.
+Shareholders are the company owners since their money is invested in the company.
+Share Capital is shown under the Head Liabilities in a company’s Balance sheet.

 Features of Share Capital